 - Personalised, real-time messaging

 - Integration with apps and other data sources coming from the user’s mobile device

-Connecting directly to customers’ mobile devices is a powerful way to build active, personalized relationships, in both B2B and B2C, regardless of the size of your business.
+Connecting directly to customers’ mobile devices is a powerful way to build active, personalised relationships, in both B2B and B2C, regardless of the size of your business.
 Automated mobile marketing can help drive real-time communication and integrate your messaging with other apps and data on customers’ phones, once they have opted-in to your campaign.

 The benefits of marketing automation for B2B, B2C, and small businesses are clear.
 But as we mentioned, automation platforms come in all shapes and sizes.
-Which software is right for your organization?
+Which software is right for your organisation?
 Let’s take a look at what to look for in a marketing automation platform in the next section.